-In this subject, each teaching week is dedicated to an organ system.
-The content encompasses the nervous, skeletal, muscular, cardiovascular, respiratory, and gastrointestinal systems.
+In this subject, students are introduced to organ systems of the body including skeletal, muscular, cardiovascular, respiratory, gastrointestinal systems, as well as and introduction to microbiology and pharmacology.
 The subject provides points of reference with regard to the structure and function of individual human organs judged to be in a state of good health (e.g. heart rate, lung volume and capacity, and organ architecture).
 The lessons begin with the histology of the tissues and gradually progress to organs within the system.

 The activities in this subject introduce medical terms and present clinical case scenarios.
 The latter is utilised as a tool to understand the relevance as well as the application, in a clinical and professional setting, of the knowledge acquired in the teaching sessions.